chungimungi/GraphMath/README.md

 # GraphMath

 GraphMath using a  Graph AutoEncoder (GAE) to process and analyze mathematical problems.
-It leverages the NuminaMath-CoT dataset and employs advanced graph-based architectures to understand and predict solution characteristics for mathematical problems.
+The NuminaMath-CoT dataset is used for both training and testing.
 ## Features

 - Utilizes the NuminaMath-CoT dataset for training and testing